bolt-observer/agent/README.md

 Currently we have:

+### balance-agent

-### balance-agent: an agent that can report channel balance information
+an agent that can report channel balance information

 The usage should be pretty self expanatory: